greenlion/swanhart-tools/shard-query/README.md

         * PERCENTILE(expr, N) - take a percentile, for example percentile(score,90)
     * JOINs are supported (unshareded tables are duplicated on all nodes to support JOINS)
     * ORDER BY, GROUP BY, HAVING, WITH ROLLUP, and LIMIT are supported
-  * Also upports INSERT, UPDATE, DELETE
+  * Also supports INSERT, UPDATE, DELETE
   * Also supports DDL such as CREATE TABLE, ALTER TABLE and DROP TABLE

 ###Key Features